Skip to main content

 Continue.dev itself does not send your code to any server.
 What the extension does depends on which model provider you connect it to.
 Pointed at a local Ollama instance, your code stays local.
 Pointed at OpenAI or Anthropic, your code is subject to their respective policies.
 Privacy is a function of your configuration.

-What models does Bodega One support for coding?
+What models does Bodega One Code support for coding?

 Any OpenAI-compatible endpoint.
-For local use, Qwen2.5-Coder-32B (gold-standard local coding model) via Ollama is our top recommendation.
-For cloud, Claude Sonnet 4.5 and GPT-5 are the current defaults.
+For local use, Qwen3.6-27B (77.2% SWE-bench Verified, current top local coding model) via Ollama is our top recommendation.
+For cloud, Claude Sonnet 4.6 and GPT-5.5 are the current defaults.
 The local LLMs page has current model rankings and VRAM requirements.

 Yes.
 Air-gap mode enforces nine independent layers blocking network egress.
 Works on a laptop with no internet connection, in an air-gapped environment, or on a flight.
 The agent runs locally against your local model with zero outbound calls.